Pediatric Eye Exam in Gonzales

 Will sitting too close to the television set hurt my child's eyes?

-Dr. Harris says that sitting too close to the television usually will not cause any immediate, permanent harm to a child’s eyes, it can create temporary eye strain and increase the likelihood that a child will become nearsighted.
+Sitting too close to the television usually will not cause any immediate, permanent harm to a child’s eyes, but it can create temporary eye strain and increase the likelihood that a child will become nearsighted.
 Our eyes are relaxed when focused at a distance.
 Our eye muscles are contracted when looking up close, like lifting weights.
-Children can usually focus up close much better than adults.
-If your child is staring at the TV screen for a long period of time there is a tendency for them not to blink, so encourage them to take breaks and focus in the distance.
+However, children can usually focus up close much better than adults.

 Is my child likely to inherit my need for glasses?